HighOnDevsinc/StoreFront/README.md

 # StoreFront
-This is a test project for Django
+This is task to create a e-commerce store front app